meztinosdunken/agile-sprint-manager/CONTRIBUTING.md

    - **It is crucial to provide a comprehensive description that outlines what was changed and why.**

 ## Guidelines
-- Ensure your code follows the existing code style.
+- Ensure your code follows the existing code style to maintain consistency across the project.
 - Write clear and descriptive commit messages, including the purpose of the change.
 - Update documentation if needed.